officialalikhani/aws_ec2_project/README.md

 ## Installation

-Use the Dockerfile(postgres) for database.
-Use the Dockerfile(python) for beckend API.
+Use the Dockerfile(postgres) for database, And use the Dockerfile(python) for beckend API.
-And use postgres.sh for create database with tables and columns , you should copy this file onto docker image but don't worry about this on dockerfile this problem was solved.
+Also use postgres.sh for create database with tables and columns , you should copy this file onto docker image but don't worry about this on dockerfile this problem was solved.
 At first install docker and docker-compose in your os environment.
 After that run this command